a-urq/ecape-parcel-py/README.md

 # ecape-parcel-py
 A simple Python package that computes ECAPE values and parcel paths.

+By default, the package calculates the parcel for entraining irreversible adiabatic (sometimes referred to by the author as "true adiabatic") ascent.
+Irreversible adiabatic ascent has been noted to be more accurate than pseudoadiabatic parcels ([Peters et. al. 2022](https://journals.ametsoc.org/view/journals/atsc/79/3/JAS-D-21-0118.1.xml)).
+However, three other parcel paths are available, including non-entraining irreversible adiabatic, entraining pseudoadiabatic, and non-entraining pseudoadiabatic.
+Non-entraining pseudoadiabatic ascent is the method most often currently used in meteorology, but Dr. John Peters does provide a formula that accounts for more nuances in the thermodynamic processes involved.

-Code has been verified by checking it against the ECAPE_FUNCTIONS script written by Dr. John Peters.
+Code has been verified by checking it against the ECAPE_FUNCTIONS script written by Dr. Peters.

+# Authors and Contributors
+### **AUTHOR: Amelia R H Urquhart**
+##### CONTRIBUTOR: Daryl Herzmann

 # Installation
 Installation through PyPI is recommended.
 Copy-paste the following line into your terminal: